jose-omar-landa/LuckyNumberApp/README.md

 When clicked, the share button allows the user to choose their preferred messaging app to share thier lucky number.

-A pre-scripted message stating "User's Lucky Number is ____!" is then sent to the chosen recipient.
+A pre-scripted message stating "Your friend User's Lucky Number is ____!" is then sent to the chosen recipient.